nathggns/Scrollbars/README.markdown

 Yes, Scrollbars will just turn off mousewheel support if it is absent.

+**Does touch support work on all platforms?**

+No, touch support is limited to iOS at the current moment.

 **What options do we have?**

 If you pass an array to the plugin, we can change certain things, such as: